Skip to Main Content

 There are many reasons why parents contact us to begin treatment for their children.
 Parents will often call us out of concern for their children because they are observing out of character behaviors and or emotions from them.

-Sometimes the child themselves will ask to see a therapist and the parent is contacting us on behalf of their request.
-Occasionally, parents are expecting an increase in stress in the child's environment such as an upcoming family illness, death, blending of a family, or divorce, and the parents want to prepare the child to cope appropriately.
+Sometimes the child themselves will ask to see a therapist, and the parent is contacting us on the child's behalf.
+Occasionally, parents are expecting an increase in stress in the child's environment, such as an upcoming family illness, death, blending of a family, or divorce, and the parents want to prepare the child to cope appropriately.

-Additionally, at times other service providers have made a recommendation to the parents, such as teachers, physicians, coaches, or other family members to seek out treatment for their child.
+At times, other caretakers, such as teachers, physicians, coaches, or other family members, may have recommended that parents seek treatment for their child.
 Whatever the reason, we understand that this can be a difficult and anxiety-provoking process for the family and child, but we're here for you every step of the way.

 Licensed Mental Health Professionals